rpdelaney/l4d2-tourney-rules/rules.md

 will result in a double forfeit.
 Under no circumstances whatsoever will extensions be granted.

-To report match results, make a post in the forum thread for the corresponding round, including a hyper-link to the screenshot of the final scores.
-It is not sufficient to post the screenshot to the steam community.
-Results will not be accepted via email or Steam instant messenger.
+To report match results, [TBD].
+Include a screenshot of the final scores.
+Results will not be accepted via email, Steam instant messenger, or the steam community.

 #####5.2 Tardiness
 Each competitor has 15 minutes after the scheduled time to have 4 players in